-On cycling days, a hearty breakfast will be given to you first thing (when you can also take some snacks for the road) and “fuelling” snacks and refreshments will be provided at a checkpoint later during the day which for most people functions as lunch.
-In some places this will be prepared by the support team while in other countries we will use local suppliers.
+On cycling days, a hearty breakfast will be given to you first thing (when you can also take some snacks for the road) and “fuelling” snacks and refreshments will be provided at lunch later during the day.
+This is usually at a local restaurant.

-The vehicle is often on hand to provide further water and snacks during the day between checkpoints, although if it necessary to take the vehicle on an errand to assist a participant, this will not happen.
+The vehicle is often on hand to provide further water and snacks during the day between checkpoints.

 On non-cycling days, such as the day after the final day of cycling, meals (including breakfast) are not included.